vespa-engine/sample-apps/msmarco-ranking/document-ranking.md

 This is the baseline model for MS Marco *Document* Ranking.

-This document our first baseline model using traditional lexical matching (sparse) and ranking but using an offline document expansion technique which is based on a sequence-to-sequence neural network (T5).
+This document our first baseline model using traditional lexical matching (sparse) and ranking.

+We use sequence-to-sequence neural network (T5) to perform document expansion.

 This initial baseline scores a MRR@100 of 0.355 on the **dev** and 0.312 on the **eval** set.
 See [MS Marco Document Ranking Leaderboard](https://microsoft.github.io/MSMARCO-Document-Ranking-Submissions/leaderboard/).